rubocode/frontier.nvim/doc/design/requirement.md

 But most of all I would have to capture the semantics (ligua franca) of the problem domain.
 The technical term used for this these days is DSL (Domain Specific Language).
-If I capture the elements, abstractions and mechanisms for the creation of colorshcemes, I could create multiple colorschemes with ease.
+If I capture the elements, abstractions and mechanisms for the creation of colorschemes, I could create multiple colorschemes with ease.
 The actual challenge then becomes one of aesthetics instead of technology.